hfu622/2DIBPP-DJDpp/README.md

-# MergeDJD））））: A Fast Constructive Algorithm with Piece Merging for the Two-Dimensional Irregular Bin Packing Problem
+# MergeDJD: A Fast Constructive Algorithm with Piece Merging for the Two-Dimensional Irregular Bin Packing Problem

 ## Introduction